fugue/regula/README.md

 ## Introduction

-Regula is a very light (less than 100 lines of bash) framework around [opa] and [terraform] that allows you to more easily implement pre-flight policy checks, by providing a rigid structure for rules.
+Regula is a tool that evaluates Terraform infrastructure-as-code for potential security misconfigurations and compliance violations prior to deployment.

+Regula includes a library of rules written in Rego, the policy language used by the Open Policy Agent ([opa]) project.
+Regula works with your favorite CI/CD tools such as Jenkins, Circle CI, and AWS CodePipeline; we’ve included a GitHub Actions example so you can get started quickly.
+Where relevant, we’ve mapped Regula policies to the CIS AWS Foundations Benchmark so you can assess your compliance posture.

 ## How does Regula work?

-There are two big parts to Regula.
+There are two parts to Regula.
 The first is a [shell script](/bin/regula) that generates a [terraform] plan in JSON format, ready for consumption by [opa].

 The second part is a Rego framework that:

--   It merges resource info from `planned_values` and `configuration` in the terrraform plan into a more conveniently accessible format.
+-   Merges resource info from `planned_values` and `configuration` in the terrraform plan into a more conveniently accessible format.
 -   It looks for [rules](#regula-rules) and executes them.
 -   It creates a report with the results of all rules and a